GSmithApps/GSmithApps/index.md

 teacher.
 I love programming, math, and science, and I like to use those things at work.

-# My Approach

-One thing I do is approach work like a programmer.
-For example, I like to use git, code, and markdown.

-I also like to record things so other people can use them in the future.
-For example, instead of sending an email or taking my own notes, I try to put them in some documentation so other people can use them.

 # Contact/Social

 - [LinkedIn](https://www.linkedin.com/in/grant-smith-895b64a4/)